Âé¶¹´«Ã½IOS

 Âé¶¹´«Ã½IOS Campus Scholars will:

-• Build a free speech website
+• Building a campus-focused free speech website

-• Research proposal aligned with Âé¶¹´«Ã½IOS’s mission
+• Developing a research proposal aligned with Âé¶¹´«Ã½IOS’s mission

-• Attend the Âé¶¹´«Ã½IOS Student Development Summit in Florida from October 17-19, 2024.
+• Attend the Âé¶¹´«Ã½IOS Student Development Summit in Florida in early 2026

-• Assist with various projects such as research, development, and outreach tasks, throughout the course of the semester
+• Assist with Âé¶¹´«Ã½IOS projects throughout the semester, including research, development, and outreach

 Application Procedures